Is all plastic packaging recyclable?

 So, which plastics actually can and will be recycled?

-Which plastic can be recycled?
+Which plastics can be recycled?

 The creation of the Resin Identification Code (RIC) in 1988 makes it easy to identify what type of plastic you’re looking at and whether or not that plastic is recyclable in your area.
 The RIC is the number within a triangle of arrows that appears on most plastic as a guide to how you should dispose of it.
 The symbol is often recognised as “the recycling symbol”, but not every piece of plastic with it on will actually be recyclable in every area.